aukeroorda/rascal-lsp-skeletons/README.md

 ```

 ### Constructing the Rascal source
 And finally, lets create the binding between Rascal and the Java file we created.
-Lets do this in a new file `CallJavaFunction.rsc`:
+Lets do this in a new file `src/CallJavaFunction.rsc`:
 ```rascal
 module CallJavaFunction